Horsepower Calculator guide

 What is the Horsepower Calculator doing with my inputs?

 In plain language: The calculator converts the starting unit to watts, then divides by 745.6999 for mechanical horsepower or 735.4988 for metric horsepower.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?